GET INVOLVED

 What to Wear: Closed-toe shoes, weather-appropriate clothes

-Important Camping information:
+Important Camping Information:

 • Tents should be placed near the pavilion on the left